seriaati/hoyo-buddy-wiki/docs/Account-Security.md

 ### Can you Steal/Sell my Account?

 No, I can't.

 Stealing or selling your account requires changing your password, which is [not possible](#can-you-change-my-accounts-password).
-Even if I share your Cookies, it's not possible to [login to your game account](#can-you-login-to-my-game-account).
+Even if I share your Cookies to others, it's not possible to [login to your game account](#can-you-login-to-my-game-account).